 - Guarda Wallet: Guarda is an all-round wallet that you can access through the web, or via a desktop or mobile app.
 It also comes with its own integrated exchange so you can trade coins straight from the wallet.
 Sign up with Guarda Wallet now >

 How to trade Shiba Inu – a step-by-step guide

 Step 1.
 Find a broker

 The best way to trade cryptocurrency is with a broker that charges low fees.
-The route to being successful at this form of investing is by making a lot of trades and picking a platform with low fees is critical, otherwise you end up draining a lot of your capital simply by making moves.
+The route to being successful at this form of investing is making a lot of trades and picking a platform with low fees; otherwise, you end up draining a lot of your capital simply by opening and closing positions.

 Step 2.
 Deposit money

 To use a broker you have to create an account and fund it with a fiat currency.
 Lots of platforms charge for deposits (and withdrawals), so it’s a good idea to check the fee structure before signing up.
 The cheapest ways to make a deposit are via a bank transfer or debit card, while an alternative method like PayPal or a credit card might be more expensive.